vojtechpulec/english-for-designers/02-first-impression/index.md

 > “Everything is designed.
 Few things are designed well.”
   – *Brian Reed*

-As I mentioned in my **[Design manifesto](https://github.com/vojtechpulec/english-for-designers/blob/main/01-design-manifesto/index.md)**, everything around us was created by someone, and **everyone who creates is a designer.** But my ideology of good design (not just in form on graphics) is generating a **deeper meaning of things,** something more than just a surface-level beauty.
-The shallow look of things is very important too, but it cant work on its own.
+As I mentioned in my **[Design manifesto](https://github.com/vojtechpulec/english-for-designers/blob/main/01-design-manifesto/index.md)**, everything around us was created by someone, and **everyone who creates is a designer.** But my ideology of good design (not just in the form of graphics) is generating a **deeper meaning of things,** something more than just surface-level beauty.
+The shallow look of things is very important too, but it can't work on its own.

 Design for me is a way to share an **authentic expression of yourself** as an author.
-But also **make the world around us look, and work better.** I'm curretly finishing my last year of Graphic and media design bachelors program at Prague School of Creative Communication.
-My projects were and are mostly focused on **identities, logos, socials, icons, etc.**, but I'm interested in all kinds of and creative projects.
-I enjoy not only working on the visual side, but also on the **ideamaking and content.**
+But also **make the world around us look, and work better.** I'm curretly finishing my last year of the Graphic and media design bachelor's program at the Prague School of Creative Communication.
+My projects were and are mostly focused on **identities, logos, socials, icons, etc.**, but I'm interested in all kinds of creative projects.
+I enjoy not only working on the visual side but also on the **idea-making and content.**